 Construction Debris, Drywall, Lumber Acceptance

-Our construction roll-off containers accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-Material is sorted at the Longmont transfer station to maximize recovery — contractors often set up commercial recurring hauling agreements for these jobs.
-We follow EPA construction debris recycling guidance to ensure safe and efficient waste management practices.
+Construction roll-off containers accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
+These loads get sorted at the Longmont transfer station to maximize recovery — and contractors often set up commercial recurring hauling agreements for their sites.
+Always check the latest EPA construction debris recycling guidance when managing different material streams.
+Call (720) 893-9236.

 Concrete, Brick, and Asphalt Heavy-debris Pricing

-Dense materials need a different container.
-Our reinforced-steel lowboy roll-offs are built for concrete slab tear-out, brick demo, asphalt millings, and clean dirt loads up to 10,000 pounds.
-The low 2-to-3-foot side walls let skid steers and wheelbarrows load over the rim without breaking USDOT truck weight limits on Longmont routes.
+Dense materials need the right container.
+Our reinforced-steel lowboy roll-offs handle concrete slab tear-out, brick demo, asphalt millings, and clean dirt loads up to 10,000 pounds in one trip.
+The low 2-to-3-foot side walls let skid steers and wheelbarrows load straight over the rim.
+This keeps the truck under USDOT weight limits on Longmont routes every time.

-Heavy debris jobs run on weight tickets from the scale house, not on the yard; the cleanest loads—without mixed wood or drywall—earn the lowest per-ton rate, and the rest are billed by the exact tonnage.
-I set the container and dispatch the dumpster after talking with your site super.
+Heavy debris jobs run on weight tickets from the scale house, not by the yard; the cleanest loads—without any mixed wood, drywall, or trash—earn our lowest per-ton rate.
+I size the container and confirm dispatch after speaking with the site super, and we bill the final tonnage that clears the scales.

 Tonnage Limits and Weight Overage Policy